cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. warning::

-   Setting the initial cycle point relative to the current time only works for :term:`datetime cycling` workflows which use the Gregorian calendar and will not work for alternative calendars like the 360, 365 or 366 day calendars.
+   Setting the initial cycle point relative to the current time only works for :term:`datetime cycling` workflows using the Gregorian calendar.

-Two additional commands, ``next`` and ``previous``, can be used when setting the initial cycle point.
+   It does not work for alternative calendars like the 360, 365 or 366 day calendars, or integer cycling.

-The syntax uses truncated ISO8601 time representations, and is of the style:
+The ``next`` and ``previous`` syntax can be used with truncated ISO8601 representations, to set the initial cycle point:
 ``next(Thh:mmZ)``, ``previous(T-mm)``; e.g.

 * ``initial cycle point = next(T15:00Z)``